shreyashtech7/shreyashtech7/README.md

 - 👋 Hi, I’m @shreyashtech7
-- 👀 I’m interested in ...Web Devlopment
+- 👀 I’m interested in Data Aanalytics
-- 🌱 I’m currently learning ...
-Java Script
 - 💞️ I’m looking to collaborate on ...
-Full Stack Develpomnent
+Data Analyst
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...